Grad Bites: Managing Money when You’re Self-Employed

 About Dennis Harhalakis

 Dennis enjoyed a successful 30-year career in financial services before moving into money coaching.
 This change was driven by experiencing a period of money anxiety in his own life and a desire to understand what drives money behaviour.
 Dennis explains that, even though money is central to our lives, few people have been shown how to manage their personal finances, and many of us get stressed about it.
 Money coaching is a framework for how we think and feel about money.
 Having a proper understanding about money reduces anxiety and helps us to make better decisions, enabling us to achieve true financial independence.
+Dennis is the recipient of the 2023 IFW (Institute for Financial Wellbeing) Award for Financial Wellbeing Educator.

 To find out more, or to contact Dennis about coaching: